nicholasjuncos/genesis_challenge/README.md

 ### Mailhog

 Mailhog is used for the sending and receiving of emails in dev environment.
 Simply install online and input `mailhog` in a terminal to activate.
 You can see the emails sent and received at http://0.0.0.0:8025.
-For developoment purposes.
+For development purposes.

 ### Sentry
 [Sentry](https://sentry.io/) logging is recommended for production.